 12. W.H.
 Auden, “The Platonic Blow”

 W.H.
-Auden is one of the greatest queer writers in modern literature.
-So let us be frank— this is not his best poem by any means.
-It is, however, a poem about gay sex.
-Very, very, very, very graphic gay sex.
+Auden is one of the greatest queer writers in modern literature, and while the below is not his best work, it is a poem about gay sex.
+(Rather graphic gay sex, at that.)
 The stanzas below are among his tamest.
 Other lines include, “‘Shall I rim you?’
 I whispered.
 He shifted his limbs in assent. / Turned on his side and opened his legs, let me pass.”

 What do you think of these 12 gay poems?
 Have they inspired you to start writing gay poems of your own?
 Sound off in the comments below.